Anyonic exchange in the time domain is tied to Luttinger type scaling: Wiener-Hopf method

-It is straightforward to verify that the leading terms in $R_{\pm}(x)$ cancel the pole at $x=0$ on the real axis. \\ Finally, from Eq.~(\ref{W-H_form}) we obtain
+It is straightforward to verify that the leading terms in $R_{\pm}(\zeta)$ cancel the pole at $\zeta=0$ on the real axis. \\ Finally, from Eq.~(\ref{W-H_form}) we obtain

-with the property $F_{-}(x)=F^{*}_{+}(x)$.
-The resulting expression for the full solution reads
+with the property $F_{-}(\zeta)=F^{*}_{+}(\zeta)$.
+The resulting expression for the full solution reads:

 which indeed satisfies $F(0)=1$.
-By rewriting this solution in terms of tunneling current we are coming to
+By rewriting this solution in terms of the backscattering current, we are coming to

+This solution reproduces the standard TLL result for the backscattering current through a spatially local QPC, with a scaling dimension $0<\delta<1$ corresponding to the angle $\bar{\theta}$ now restricted to $[0,\pi]$.
+Note that the general relations~\eqref{eq:dc_currentXR} and~\eqref{eq:S_FDT_braiding} do not a priori restrict the value of the scaling parameter $\delta$.
+The condition $0<\delta<1$ arises from the convergence of the Kramers-Kronig integrals, although the resulting analytical expression for the backscattering current~\eqref{answer} can be extended to $\bar{\theta}/\pi=\delta>1$ by analytic continuation.

-This solution reproduces the standard TLL result for the tunneling current, with a scaling dimension $\delta$ corresponding to the angle $\theta$ modulo $\pi$, chosen such that $0 < \delta < 1$.
-We have also verified that the second Kramers--Kr\"onig relation in Eq.~(\ref{eq:equation_noise_current_excess}) is satisfied.
-However, there remains an indeterminacy in $G_{\text{tun}}(0)$ due to the homogeneity of the Kramers--Kr\"onig integral equation with respect to this quantity.
-As explained in End Matter~\ref{app:spectral}, the nonequilibrium current in the regime $\omega_{\scriptscriptstyle\mathrm dc} \gg \omega_{\scriptscriptstyle\rm th}$ depends solely on $\omega_{\scriptscriptstyle\mathrm dc}$, which fixes the power-law behavior $G_{\text{tun}}(0) \propto \omega_{\scriptscriptstyle\rm th}^{2\delta - 2}$, with a prefactor determined by the microscopic details of the model and the energy cutoff.
-This prefactor is proportional to the reflection coefficient at the QPC, hence to $|\xi|^2$ in Eq.~\eqref{eq:tunA}.
-We emphasize, however, that this TLL solution is itself independent of the specific form of the operator $A$: it follows entirely from the two simultaneous constraints-the exchange relation in Eq.~\eqref{eq:braiding_X} and the detailed-balance condition in Eq.~\eqref{eq:detailed}.
+We have also verified that the second Kramers-Kr\"onig relation in Eq.~(\ref{eq:equation_noise_current_excess}) is satisfied.
+However, there remains an indeterminacy in $G(0)$ due to the homogeneity of the ATE integral equation in Eq.~\eqref{eq:equation_current_noise_simple_excess} with respect to this quantity.
+As explained in Appendix~\ref{app:spectral}, the nonequilibrium current in the regime $\omega_{\scriptscriptstyle\mathrm dc} \gg \omega_{\scriptscriptstyle\rm th}$ depends solely on $\omega_{\scriptscriptstyle\mathrm dc}$, which fixes the power-law behavior $G(0) \propto \omega_{\scriptscriptstyle\rm th}^{2\delta - 2}$, with a prefactor determined by the microscopic details of the model and proportional to the reflection coefficient at the QPC, hence to $|\xi|^2$ in Eq.~\eqref{eq:tunA}.

+The emergence of a TLL like solution for the DC current arises only upon imposing both the ATE link at a local QPC and the detailed-balance condition specific to initial thermal states.
+In this case, the Poissonian character of the non-equilibrium DC noise reduces the ATE integral equation to a closed form for the DC current.
+The unique solution displays TLL behavior, naturally characterized by a scaling dimension $\delta$.
+The identification $\bar{\theta} = \pi \delta (mod \;\pi)$ therefore does not constitute a priori assumption as deduced from the analysis of a low-energy effective model in \cite{ines_statistics_2025}, but rather emerges as a direct consequence of combining the ATE constraint with detailed balance.
+We stress that the TLL solution for the DC backscattering current does not require the edge Hamiltonian $H_0$ to be formed by a free chiral TLL model.
+The robustness of the TLL local behavior is based on the spatial locality of the QPC.